ggreer/geoff.greer.fm/_posts/2012-08-28-s3-logging-and-analytics.md

             obj.delete()
 {% endhighlight %}

-Typically, S3's log files are small.
+S3's log files are small, but numerous.
 I didn't want to make things more complicated by using Twisted, so this script doesn't download them in parallel.
-That means the first run can take a while.
-Be patient, and add some `print`s if you want to see progress.
-The script only downloads files that aren't already saved locally, so future runs should be much faster.
+The first run can take a while, so be patient.
+Add some `print`s if you want to see progress.
+The script only downloads files that aren't already saved locally, so subsequent runs should be much faster.

 With the logs saved locally, it's time to parse them.
 [S3's log format](http://docs.amazonwebservices.com/AmazonS3/latest/dev/LogFormat.html) is unique.
 No default configuration of Analog, AWStats, or Webalizer is going to parse it correctly.
 After reading S3 docs, Analog docs, and experimenting for a while, I finally got the right `LOGFORMAT`.
 To save everyone else's time, here it is: